Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Antioxidants / Vitamins: Rosemary extract and ascorbyl palmitate.

-This one has a lot of great reviews and is only slightly different from the product from Testa.
+This one has a lot of great reviews and it’s only slightly different from the product from Testa.
 The omega 3 is also sourced from Algal oil, so it’s suitable for both vegetarians and vegans.

 Each soft gel contains the following ingredients: